dzumii/eos6oli_model_validation/README.md

 # Validation of eos6oli Model
 This repository contains all codes and datasets used for the validation of my model of choice.
-This model predicts Acqeous Solubility, an important property for drug discovery.
+This model predicts Acqeous Solubility of compounds, an important property for drug discovery.
 ## Characteristics
 * Input: Compound
 * Input shape: Single